 Many consumers mistakenly believe the credit myth that it will help their credit if they close some of their accounts.
 In a way, that makes sense, because it lowers the amount of available credit you have, which reduces the potential amount of debt you could get into if you were to use all of your available credit.

-However, that is not how credit scores work, because unfortunately, credit scores don’t always make sense.
+However, that is not how credit scores work.
+Unfortunately, credit scores don’t always make sense at first glance.

 We dispel this common misconception and more in “Let’s Get to the Bottom of These Credit Myths.”

 The truth is that closing an account almost always hurts your credit instead of helping it.